-In America, we tend to think there is this one right way to eat or live (and we are “discovering” it all the time).
-But what if that scientifically-proven healthy diet or way of life saps your energy and makes you feel unwell.According to Traditional Chinese Medicine (TCM) theory, everyone has a unique combination of imbalances that manifest when we are exposed to stress.
-Some of us get headaches or other pains, while others have trouble sleeping, problems with digestion, mood, bowel movements or our menstrual cycles.
+We tend to think there is this one right way to eat or live (and we are “discovering” it all the time).
+But what if that scientifically-proven healthy diet or way of life saps your energy and makes you feel unwell?
+According to traditional Chinese medicine (TCM) theory, everyone has a unique combination of imbalances that manifest when we are exposed to stress.
+Some of us get headaches or other pains, while others have trouble sleeping, problems with digestion, mood, bowel movements, or our menstrual cycles.
 Any symptom is an indication of an underlying imbalance… a way for our bodies to communicate the need for assistance.
-Predictable patterns of symptoms often emerge accompanying these imbalances, so I guess even if we are all unique and different, at least we fall apart in a fairly predictable pattern…according to TCM.
+Predictable patterns of symptoms often emerge accompanying these imbalances, so I guess even if we are all unique and different, at least we fall apart in a fairly predictable pattern, according to TCM.

-The responsibility then falls on us to find our own “perfect” diet and lifestyle.
+The responsibility then falls on us to find our own diet and lifestyle.
 Thankfully there are many resources available to assist us in this process, but the best resource is actually you!
-Start paying attention to how you feel with your current diet.
+Start by paying attention to how you feel with your current diet.
 If you’ve tried several diets, you probably know a thing or two about what works and what doesn’t for your body.

-Eat balanced meals containing lots of organic fruits and vegetables, some meat or vegetable protein, whole grains, clean fish, and healthy plant fats (avocado, olive oil, coconut oil, walnuts, flax etc.).
+Eat balanced meals containing lots of organic fruits and vegetables, some meat or vegetable protein, whole grains, clean fish, and healthy plant fats (avocado, olive oil, coconut oil, walnuts, flax, etc.).